The Peperomia plant has long been a popular house plant.

 The leaves of this plant are thick, and its edges are creamy-white with a slight touch of rosy-pink shade.

-This slow-growing perennial also have red-colored stems, which makes them even more striking in a garden or as houseplants.
+This slow-growing perennial also has red-colored stems, which makes them even more striking in a garden or as houseplants.

 Flowering and Fragrance

 The flowers produced by this plant are tiny, unscented, and sit on top of long spikes.

-The flowers are rather insignificant as this plant is grown for its beautiful foliage.
+The peperomia ginny flower is rather insignificant as this plant is grown for its beautiful foliage.

 Light and Temperature

 The Peperomia Ginny can tolerate low light conditions a North window can provide.
 Ginny grows best in bright light and even in moderate light.

-However, avoid placing it under direct sunlight as this could damage the foliage.
+However, avoid placing it under direct sunlight, which could damage the foliage.

 The Peperomia plant tolerates lower light and also adapts well to fluorescent lighting.
 Bright indirect light is best.